Best Mutton Biryani Recipe

 Cook the rice until 90 percent done.
 Immediately strain the water and set the rice aside.

-Layering and slow cooking (dum) the biryani
+Layer and slow cook (dum) the biryani

 In a large pot in which you want to dum (slow cook) the biryani, add half the cooked rice as a bottom layer.